greenm01/ec4x/docs/ec4x_specs.md

 ## XYZ.3 Science Level (SL)

-SL represents the scientific knowledge of House scientists.
-Science explores new knowledge methodically through observation and experimentation.
+Science explores new knowledge methodically through observation and experimentation, in alignment with nature.
 SL is dependent on the education and skill levels of citizens, and thus EL.
-Houses start at SL1.

 Advancing to the next SL requires the House have previously developed an equivalent level of EL.
 For example, advancing from SL1 to SL2 requires the house to be at EL2 or greater.